 EcoMar has been conducting in-water snorkel surveys to assess sea turtle abundance and diversity at Gallow’s Point since 2009.
-The surveys are done by boat along shallow fore and patch reefs.
 With help from skilled local fishermen, sea turtles are captured by hand and then measured, sampled, and tagged to help scientists track their movements and understand population dynamics.
 Traditional fisherman have become important conservation assistants since they spend their days on the seas and have the skills required to swim quickly and dive deep to capture the turtles.
-This activity requires strong swimming ability to participate (though the full group will be able to see the turtles once caught).
-Since catching a turtle can be difficult, we cannot guarantee that a turtle will be caught during the activity.

-The Antillean manatee (Trichechus manatus manatus) is an endangered subspecies of the West Indian Manatee; less than 2,500 mature individuals of this subspecies are thought to remain.
+The Antillean manatee is an endangered sub-species of the West Indian Manatee; less than 2,500 mature individuals of this subspecies are thought to remain.
 Belize is home to the largest population of Antillean manatees in the world.
 We will observe them from the boat at the mouth of the Belize River and elsewhere, recording their sounds and images by drone and photographs.
 With our support, new speed limit signs have been installed to help reduce collisions between boats and these marine mammals.

-In 1992, Oceanic Society began a long-term study of bottlenose dolphins (Tursiops truncatus) aimed at documenting their abundance, distribution, and behavioral ecology in Belize.
+Researchers have been studying bottlenose dolphins in this area since the early 90's. aimed at documenting their abundance, distribution, and behavioral ecology in Belize.
 The research will focus on dolphin behavior in the context of specific habitats.
-You will accompany the researcher to known dolphin “hotspots” within the atoll to look for small groups.
-Our goal is to determine habitat use, and our days are spent working in small teams recording dolphin behavior on standard data sheets, plotting location, and identifying individual dolphins.
+You will accompany the researcher to known dolphin “hotspots” within the atoll to look for small groups as they feed and travel through the area.

-You will also spend a day visiting the famous Hol Chan Marine Reserve to explore the shallow patch reefs and compare the fish abundance between reefs inside and outside of the reserve.
-Hol Chan is located off the southern tip of Ambergris Caye.
-Due to its protected status, what was once adepleted fishing area has now been allowed to regenerate, providing an unparalleled diving/snorkeling experience for visitors and an important refuge for marine life along the northern section of the Barrier Reef.
-More than 160 species of fish have been identified in the reserve, along with nearly 40 species of corals, 5 sponges, 8 algaes, 2 seagrasses, 3 marine mammals, and 3 species of sea turtle.
+Spend a day visiting the famous Hol Chan Marine Reserve, located off the southern tip of Ambergris Caye.
+Due to its protected status, what was once a depleted fishing area has now been allowed to regenerate, providing a fantastic snorkeling experience for visitors and an important refuge for marine life along the northern section of the Barrier Reef.
+More than 160 species of fish have been identified in the reserve, along with nearly 40 species of corals, 5 sponges, 8 algae, 2 seagrasses, 3 marine mammals, and 3 species of sea turtle.
+(B, L, D)

-One of Belize’s most popular tours.
-After breakfast, you’ll ride about 1.5 hours to the Nooch Chen cave.
+You will be picked up at the EcoMar dive shop and transferred inland by private van to the Nooch Chen cave (about 1 hour drive).
 Start with an easy 45 minute guided jungle walk, learning about rainforest plants and animals along the way.
-Swim in the cool clear water and hop on the tube for a fun ride through the caves, checking out beautiful stalactites and jungle views along the way.
+Swim in the cool clear water and hop on the tube for a fun ride through two beautiful caves, checking out beautiful stalactites and jungle views along the way.
 You'll have a picnic lunch at the cave and then head by bus to the Crystal Paradise Resort near the town of San Ignacio.
 (L, D)

-Early this morning, the group will head across the border to visit the extraordinary Tikal, one of the most prominent Mayan sites in the world (1.5 - 2 hour drive).
-Spend all day walking through the park, learning about the Mayan culture and seeing the impressive thousand year old structures.
+After an early breakfast, the group will head across the nearby border with Guatemala to visit the extraordinary Tikal National Park, one of the most prominent Mayan sites in the world (1.5 - 2 hour drive).
+Spend all day walking through the park with a local guide, learning about the Mayan culture and seeing the impressive thousand year old structures.
 You will have a picnic lunch and return to the resort in the late afternoon.
 (B, L, D)

 Head to the airport after breakfast in plenty of time for your return flight home or extend your stay and explore other parts of Belize.
 (B)